 This course examines the theories, techniques, and statistics of psychological measurement.
 Topics covered include classical test theory, methods of reliability and validity assessment, test and item analysis, scaling procedures, test construction, item response theory, and generalizability theory.
-Prerequisite: PSY 2812 copies of the approved Dissertation must be submitted to the Office of the Dean and the University Library.
+Prerequisite: PSY 2812 office for approval.
+The student must orally defend the proposal and final product.
+Bound copies of the approved Dissertation must be submitted to the Office of the Dean and the University Library.
 Registration is minimally for two semesters.